 Anconcito, in the province of Santa Elena, is located about 20 minutes south of the popular beach town of Salinas, and 2 hours west of Guayaquil, Ecuador’s largest city.
 It has a population of about 14,000 and is bordered on the west by the Pacific Ocean.

-There is a government-sponsored clinic located in the community, but it is saturated with patients and often lacks the resources necessary to treat the growing population.
+There is a government-health post located in the community, but it is saturated with patients and often lacks the resources necessary to treat the growing population.
 This leads to excessive wait times, which means community members don’t access the public health system except in the case of emergencies.
 This has contributed to high rates of preventable disease, a lack of health education, and community members are left without access to quality healthcare and specialty services.

 We start with a community diagnostic.
 We meet with the leaders.
 We talk to community members.
 We live and breathe healthcare in the area and implement programs and services based on the actual, current needs.

 In Anconcito we take a community-based approach to our work, adapting our programs to address the evolving needs of the people we serve.
 We live and work among the families in Anconcito, each day gaining a better understanding of their daily challenges and priorities.
 With the support of our volunteers, we dedicate our resources to three main areas of focus: clinical activities, health education and special initiatives.
 Below are a few examples of our work at Project Anconcito.